MattKevan/uxlift/_concepts/double-diamond-design-process.md

 title: The Double Diamond
 date: '2016-12-30 00:30:06'
 layout: concept
-intro: The Double Diamond process maps the main stages of a design process, describing the modes of thinking at each stage.
+intro: A simple, graphical way to describe the design process, ensuring the right questions are asked at the right time.
 categories:
 - Design
 - Process